 UDC Online is a professional indexing and classification tool intended for UDC specialists in libraries and other bibliographic and information services.
 It is a UDC reference tool and is independent of any local indexing policies and principles that may guide the application of UDC.
 Although this is a user friendly tool, with many notes and instructions assisting indexers, it assumes that users are professionals familiar with UDC and document content indexing.

-The system is driven by the UDC Master Reference File database, maintained in English and regularly updated by the UDC editorial team at their headquarters in The Hague.
-The UDC Online is updated biannually following changes published in the Extensions and Corrections to the UDC and released in the subsequent version of the UDC Master Reference File (UDC MRF).
+The system is driven by the UDC Master Reference File database, maintained in English and regularly updated and maintained by the UDC editorial team at their headquarters in The Hague.
+The UDC Online is updated periodically based on changes published in the Extensions and Corrections to the UDC and released in the subsequent version of the UDC Master Reference File (UDC MRF).
 The last UDC MRF update is issued in December 2018.

 Ownership and maintenance

 The system is created, maintained and run by the UDC Consortium in The Hague, who owns the copyright on the UDC Content and its versions in English language.
 This has many advantages for users as they will be supported by a team of UDC specialists working on UDC content and maintaining the UDC database.